Nav Social Icons

 Lower Trunk Rotation

 Lie on your back with your knees bent.
 Keep your knees together and let your knees drop to one side, as far as you are comfortable going.
 Then bring your knees over to the other side.
+You may hold this position briefly if it feels good to you.

 Perform 30 reps to each side.